Multi-Scale Local Speculative Decoding for Image Generation: Experiments

 \subsection{Ablation Studies}

-\paragraph{Up- Down- sampler loss formulation} are shown in \cref{fig:ablation_up_downsamplers}.
-Since Tar operates in the latent space of a discrete VQ-VAE, our initial approach employed a simple token-level classification loss (purple).
+\paragraph{Upsampler Designs} are shown in \cref{fig:ablation_up_downsamplers}.
+Since Tar operates in the latent space of a discrete VQ-VAE, our initial approach employed a simple token-level classification loss (teal).
 While this setup provided a functional starting point, the resulting images exhibited poor visual fidelity.

 Next, we removed latent-space supervision and instead applied reconstruction losses directly in pixel space rendering images with the VQ-Decoder.
 Specifically, we adopted a combination of MSE and LPIPS~\cite{zhang2018lpips} losses, which significantly improved perceptual quality (green).
-To further refine high-frequency details, we incorporate an adversarial component and evaluate two discriminator designs: a DINO-based discriminator~\cite{sauer2021projected} (teal), known for its strong semantic consistency, and a lightweight PatchGAN discriminator~\cite{isola2018patchgan} (pink).
-While both improve perceptual quality, PatchGAN offers the best trade-off between visual fidelity and computational efficiency.
-We adopt this configuration for all subsequent experiments.
+To further refine high-frequency details, we incorporate an adversarial component through a lightweight PatchGAN discriminator~\cite{isola2018patchgan} (pink).
+Lastly, we evaluate an off-the-shelf, pixel-level upsampler~\cite{zhang2024hitsr} (purple; see \cref{subsec:implementation}).
+Although this configuration underperforms the learned latent variant, it is training-free and integrates cleanly with our parallel-decoding resampling.
+We therefore adopt it as our default.

-\paragraph{Probability Pooling} as introduced by LANTERN~\cite{jang2025lantern} (see \cref{sec:method} for details) is explored in \cref{fig:ablation_prob_pooling}.
+\paragraph{Probability Pooling} as introduced by LANTERN~\cite{jang2025lantern} is explored in \cref{fig:ablation_prob_pooling}.
 We compare two settings: considering only the drafted token probability (green), compared to pooling the probability of the $k$ nearest neighbors in the VQ codebook space (pink).
 Incorporating codebook-level proximity information improves acceptance rates and stabilizes performance, particularly beyond the $1.2\times$ speedup regime.
 However, the gains remain modest compared to the baseline without pooling.
 This is expected, as the pooling parameter behaves similarly to the acceptance threshold $\tau$, which serves as our primary relaxation mechanism.